Lyons, Pennsylvania: Government

 Lyons was served by the Berks-Lehigh Regional Police until it was disbanded on December 31, 2012.
 The borough is currently served by the Pennsylvania State Police.

+In 2025, there will be an election to elect a mayor to replace the late Randy Schlegel, who died in January 2025.
+The candidates are Alex Darlington and write-in candidate Brandon Pugh.

 Arts and culture

-The Lyons Fire Company Social Club is a popular establishment for the locals.
-On top of the bartenders that serve the locals, the kitchen is open on Fridays and Saturdays, and runs weekly dinner specials.
-The Fire Company hosts its annual Fireman's Carnival the first weekend in August and also hosted Racefest, which brought a NASCAR driver to its grounds for the day.

-Lyons also hosts an annual Fiddle Festival every September where there is traditional Pennsylvania Dutch food, crafts, as well as dancing and fiddling contests.
+Lyons hosts an annual Fiddle Festival every September where there is traditional Pennsylvania Dutch food, crafts, as well as dancing and fiddling contests.
 This is a large event hosting up to 1,000 people annually.

 Lyons Ballfield is a softball ballfield associated with the Lyons Fire Company.
 It hosts many adult male and female fast-pitch softball games and PIAA high school softball games.
 The Kutztown Cougars and Brandywine Bullets have both used Lyons Ballfield as a home venue for some games.
 The ballfield is managed by Naaman Schlegel, a native of Lyons.